Investigative Selfism

 To use its power to talk about – and to remind ourselves of – our shared humanity.

-Through my professional experience, in my studies and less academic pursuit of interests, I have been combining these three areas for some time now.
+Through my professional experience, in my studies, and less academic pursuit of interests, I’ve been combining these three areas for some time now.

 I have kept them separate not to confuse my audiences too much, yet you can surely follow both of them!